sobaee/dict2mdx/README.md

 Thanks to the developers of Pyglossary and mdict-utils.

-Download this modified ready version of Pyglossary, with octopus_mdict_source.py added and setup.py fixed, so after decompression of this zip file, you can do: `python setup.py install` to install pyglossay and it will work perfectly: https://drive.google.com/open?id=1foGOqZGtbVgG65zlEk2hXMPXKSQyNuIX
+Download this modified ready version of Pyglossary, with octopus_mdict_source.py added and setup.py fixed, so after decompression of this zip file, you can do: `python setup.py install` from imside the decompressed folder to install this modified version of pyglossay and it will work perfectly: https://drive.google.com/open?id=1foGOqZGtbVgG65zlEk2hXMPXKSQyNuIX